 The Broad Spectrum Contracts are in place with several task orders written.
 Any DOE contractor or subcontractor may access the contracts by completing direct task orders with the vendors and citing the Bechtel Jacobs Company contract number.
-Approximately 190,000 kilograms of waste have been shipped to one of the Broad Spectrum vendors for treatment.
+Approximately 500,000 kilograms of waste have been shipped to one of the Broad Spectrum vendors for treatment.
 The remaining two vendors with Broad Spectrum contracts have received storage and treatment permits.
-The vendors will be completing First Article Tests in late spring and early summer of 2000.
-Receipt of production quantity waste will be accepted in late summer 2000.
+The vendors will be completing First Article Tests in the winter and spring of 2001.
+Receipt of production quantity waste will be accepted in spring of 2001.
 The Broad Spectrum website provides detailed information on the contracts, their utilization, vendor descriptions, and cost calculation.
 The website will be updated to provide current status of the contracts and their use.